History of Simon Farm

 Demonstrations of agrarian Appalachian life skills were a key part of the event - everything from apple cider pressing, to corn shelling, sauerkraut making, draft horse pulling, and stirring apple butter in the copper kettle.
 And of course, no Simon Sorghum Festival would be complete without the foot-tapping sound of string music from fiddles, guitars, mandolins, and more.
 The festival was retired in 2018 after running continuously for 37 years.

-Becoming An Arc Preserve and the Rebirth of the Sorghum Festival
+Becoming an Arc Preserve and reviving the Sorghum Festival

 Over the years, motivated in part by his waning health, John slowly accepted the nearly unbearable sacrifice required to save his farm.
-The day arrived when John found the courage to sell his 564-acre farm to the Arc of Appalachia, assisted by a grant through Clean Ohio.
-Simon Farm was one of the Arc’s largest property acquisitions to take place in Ohio.
+The day arrived when John found the courage to sell his 564-acre farm to the Arc of Appalachia, the sale of which was assisted by a grant through Clean Ohio.
+At the time of the sale, Simon Farm was one of the Arc’s largest property acquisitions in Ohio.
 (The preserve was later expanded with the Arc’s 95-acre acquisition of adjacent Noel Hollow.)

-Following the transfer of the deed, protective deed restrictions were placed on the property, essentially the same restrictions as those that protect state nature preserves.
-John’s beloved woodlands, their slopes covered with towering white oaks and their ridgetops with chestnut oaks, were now officially protected for all of eternity.
+Following the transfer of the deed, protective deed restrictions were placed on the property by the Arc, essentially the same restrictions as those that protect state nature preserves.
+John’s beloved woodlands, their slopes covered with towering white oaks and their ridgetops with chestnut oaks, are now officially protected in perpetuity.

-John withheld one portion of the property from the sale: the 7-acre homestead that contained his family’s historic buildings and one of the sorghum fields.
-In an incredible act of trust and vision, he then donated that 7-acre homestead directly to the Arc with retained life estate, which he still holds today.
-He furthermore wrote a check for $500,000 to set up an endowment fund to support the costs of stewarding his farm and his beloved sorghum festival.
-His decision was heavily endorsed by his younger sister and her husband, illustrating the breadth of this family’s benevolence.
+John withheld one portion of the property from the sale: his seven-acre homestead that included his family’s historic buildings and one of the sorghum fields.
+In an incredible act of trust and vision, he then donated that seven-acre homestead directly to the Arc with retained life estate, which he still holds.
+In another act of generosity, he gifted the Arc with $500,000 to establish an endowment fund which will support the costs of stewarding his farm and his beloved sorghum festival.
+His decision was heartily endorsed by his younger sister and her husband, underscoring the breadth of this family’s benevolence.

-In 2022, the Arc brought the John R. Simon Sorghum Festival back to life - thanks to the support of many neighbors - and it vitally continues today.
+In 2022, the Arc revived the John R. Simon Sorghum Festival, thanks to the support of many neighbors and friends, and we are thrilled to host it now annually once again.